AndyMc3000/ci-ms3-pool-club/README.md

 * The 'league' collection should store information relating to the current league (the current league is that which has an end date in the future but a start date in the past).
 The keys in this collection will be;
   * 'name', 'description', 'start_date', 'end_date', and 'participating_players'

 * The 'matches' collection should store information relating to individual matches played.
-The keys in this collection are;
+The keys in the documents of this collection will be;
   * 'player_one', 'player_two', 'player_one_won', 'player_two_won', 'date', 'league', 'created_by', and 'referee'

+# TO DO #
 * The 'archive' collection should store information relating to leagues with an end date in the past.
-The keys in this collection are;
+This collection will store a list of leagues.
+The keys in each list item in this collection will be;
-  * 'league_id', 'player_two', 'player_one_won', 'player_two_won', 'date', 'league', 'created_by', and 'referee'
+  * 'league_id', 'league_name', 'end_date', 'start_date', ' 'player_two_won', 'date', 'league', 'created_by', and 'referee'

 The Data Types for each value in the Collections can be seen in the Database Schema <a href="readme-assets/cpc-database-schema.md"><strong>Here.</strong></a>

-##### Navigation & Security #####
+* ##### Navigation & Security #####
 * The CPC website should also be designed to allow users to easily and securely navigate throughout the site.
 For example, the navigation bar should be fixed to the top of the page view so that it is always immediately accessible.
 * Buttons and links should be clearly visible and communicate their purpose in an unambiguous way.
 * Function pages should have 2 'Back' buttons situated at the top and bottom of the page view to allow for an easy back and forth between pages.